survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 };
 ```

-There is still patching to do as we have to make the application side aware of hot loading.
+Patching is needed still as we have to make the application side aware of hot loading.

 T> You can include `react-dom` entries at `parts.extractBundles` to push it to the vendor bundle assuming you refer to packages by their name.